yurii-kozlov/todo-app-template/README.md

-Todo App Template
+## Todo App Template

 This Todo App Template is a simple and scalable foundation for building a todo list application.
 It includes basic task management functionality and is designed for easy customization.

-Features
-Add, edit, delete tasks
-Mark tasks as complete
-Filter tasks by status
-Responsive design
-Local storage persistence

 ## Getting Started